LordGolias/antistasi/README.md

 * Locations backend was rewritten from scratch.
 * Missions backend was rewritten from scratch.

-The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional programer).
+The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional programmer).

 # Mod support